Trump’s Syria Withdrawal Decision Ignores Pentagon & State Department, Gives Putin More Power in Region

 On Wednesday morning, Donald Trump took to his Twitter to announce that the United States had proven victorious over the terrorist group ISIS.
-This followed reports that US ground troops in Syria were being withdrawn at a rapid pace — and according to Business Insider, this move could prove a major benefit for Russian President Vladimir Putin.
+This followed reports that U.S. ground troops in Syria were being withdrawn at a rapid pace.
+According to Business Insider, this move could prove a major benefit for Russian President Vladimir Putin.

-Trump’s Twitter stated that the only reason the United States has remained in Syria was to fight the terrorist organization; now that he’s determined it is defeated, there’s no reason for American troops to continue to stay in the country.
-Unfortunately, it looks like this decision goes directly against policies laid down by the Pentagon and State Department.
+Trump’s Twitter post stated that the only reason the United States has remained in Syria was to fight the terrorist organization.
+Now that he’s determined it is defeated, there’s no reason for American troops to continue to stay in the country.
+However, it looks like this decision goes directly against policies laid down by the Pentagon and the State Department.

 Just four days before the announcement, Pentagon officials released a statement about the fight against ISIS, and how America was committed to seeing the battle through to the end.